 Alpacas are often confused with llamas but whilst closely related they tend to be smaller.
 Our three alpacas are full of personality and individual character and are ideal for petting farms.
 Alpacas don’t have teeth in the top-front of their mouths, which is why they sometimes look a bit goofy.

 All our campsite animals on the petting farm are a constant source of fascination, humour and wonder.
-They love their home on our petting farm in the Northumberland countryside at our Hadrian’s Wall campsite, not least because they love the attention they receive from our guests!
+They love their home on our petting farm in the Northumberland countryside at our Hadrian’s Wall campsite, not least because they love the attention they receive from our Northumberland camping guests!
 You will often hear Coco braying in disgust if nobody has been to talk to him recently or he feels feeding is overdue.
-Guests camping on one of our upper grass tent pitches were sometimes “treated” to Bubble our pig snoring!

 We encourage our younger guests to help our campsite wardens with the daily feeding at our petting farm and meet our animals up close.
 This can help build their confidence with new animals.
 When children interact with animals, they build the all-important senses of connection, empathy and caring.
 They feel a sense of responsibility and are curious to find out more about the animal.
 In many cases it may be the first time they have seen an animal in the flesh.
 Our site wardens can tell them all about the animals in our petting farm and encourage them to learn their names.

-Please ask our site wardens for details of feeding times during your stay as these vary depending on the times of dawn and dusk and may be restricted as a result of Covid-19.
+Please ask our site wardens for details of feeding times during your stay as these vary depending on the times of dawn and dusk and may be restricted as a result of Covid-19 restrictions.